brianmhess/cassandra-loader/README.md

-The following will load the myFileToLoad.csv file into the Cassandra cluster at IP address 1.2.3.4 into the test.ltest column family where the myFileToLoad file has the format of 4 columns - the first and second as integers, the third as text, and the fourth as double-precision floating point - and using the default options:
+The following will load the myFileToLoad.csv file into the Cassandra cluster at IP address 1.2.3.4 into the test.ltest column family where the myFileToLoad file has the format of 4 columns - and it gets the data type information from the database - and using the default options:
 ```
-cassandra-loader -f myFileToLoad.csv -host 1.2.3.4 -schema "test.ltest(a int, b int, c text, d double)"
+cassandra-loader -f myFileToLoad.csv -host 1.2.3.4 -schema "test.ltest(a, b, c, d)"
 ```

 ## Options: